 Tilling organic matter into the soil can be a bit drastic, especially if you use a machine….but it does work.
 In our area, tilling in composted leaves or composted manure is common.
 It’s a lot of work, but the organic matter holds air in the soil well.

 Unfortunately, tilling can also bring up weed seeds.
-You’ll also have to spend extra time leveling out the soil before planting grass seed.
-Some people will till in the fall and level the soil a few times before and after winter to let the lumps and bumps out settle out of the lawn.
+You’ll also have to spend extra time leveling out the soil before planting grass seeds.
+Some people will till in the fall and level the soil a few times before and after winter to let the lumps and bumps settle out of the lawn.

 Step 4: Lawn soil overhaul – Bring in good topsoil